OsvaldoJRamos/DealingWithManyRequests/README.md

-Reduce time when running a lot of APIS calls.
+An few ways to reduce time when running a lot of APIS calls, using Parallelism and Asynchronous.

 References: